 Just a few weeks ago, Warren Buffett, the investing guru who is also the second richest man in America, was quoted as saying, “We will be better off two years from now than we are now unless there is some nuclear, chemical or biological event.
 But the one thing I’m absolutely sure of is that the best years of America lie ahead.”
 So, take heart, and don’t use the bad economy as an excuse not to save up for retirement or other big purchases like a home or graduate school.
 If you don’t have a retirement or investment account yet, we suggest opening one now.

 Rebalancing Step One: Figure Out What You’ll Buy And Sell

 When you start investing, you’ll have a certain mix of investments like stocks and bonds.
 But, if some of those investments make more money than others, your original percentages will become skewed.
 So, when you rebalance, you’ll be buying and selling investments in order to set your percentages back to their original values.
 For example, say that your original portfolio was 50% invested in large cap stock index funds, 25% in international stock index funds, and 20% in small or mid cap stock index funds, and 5% in bonds.
 Now say that your large cap investments have gone up in value, now making up 75% of your portfolio.
 You’ll have to sell 25% of them and distribute them to the other categories to get back to the original formula.

 Buying and selling lots of investments may sometimes mean lots of different transaction fees.
 As a result, we are big fans of no-transaction-fee index funds.
 To find these funds, use your brokerage’s online tools.
 Usually, you can find this option in an advanced search for mutual funds on the brokerage’s website.

-Remember, if you need more help navigating all of these terms and how exactly to make these transactions, the LV Investing Bootcamp can help.
-We’re also here for you; if you have any questions or stories to share, comment below or email us at firstname.lastname@example.org.
+Remember, we’re here for you; if you have any questions or stories to share, comment below or email us at firstname.lastname@example.org.